victor-andreev/ghpages_website/docs/index.md

-## FOSS website project
+## | Victor Andreev | PhD

-This is a pet website built by me as a part of the Capstone project for the 2024 FOSS workshop.
+This is a pet website built by me for fun (and in order to learn how to build a functional website:).

-The **purpose** of this excersise was to build a functional website using GitHub Pages and have some fun in the process.

 ## My projects:
 * [Baja GeoGenomics](https://bajageogenomics.org/)